California governor calls for closure of all bars, wineries

 Some stores limited sales of toilet paper and other goods to combat hoarding.
 Thousands of people were being urged to work from home, if possible, rather than coming into the office.
 Colleges and universities have said they will hold classes online.

-By Monday, one-third of California's 6 million public school students will be out of their classrooms for one up to five weeks, depending on the district, as schools look to limit the health risks.
+By Monday, up to 85% of California's 6 million public school students will be out of their classrooms for up to five weeks, depending on the district, as schools look to limit the health risks.
 Some expanded spring break while others were taking a wait-and-see approach.

 There were concerns that closing school cafeterias would deprive students of meals, especially those from poorer families.
 West Contra Costa Unified School District in the San Francisco Bay Area announced that any child under 18 will be able to pick up food at two high schools.